Reginald the Vampire

-Reginald the Vampire is an American comedy horror television series which premiered on Syfy on October 5, 2022.
-The series stars Jacob Batalon as Reginald Andres.
-In January 2023, the series was renewed for a second season.
+Reginald the Vampire (simply known as Reginald in its premiere episode) is an American comedy horror television series which premiered on Syfy on October 5, 2022.
+The series stars Jacob Batalon as overweight vampire Reginald Andres.
+In January 2023, the series was renewed for a second season which premiered on May 8, 2024.
+In July 2024, the series was cancelled after two seasons.